Daily Almanac for

 1. absolute, abstraction, abstract

-usage: something that is conceived to be absolute; something that does not depends on anything else and is beyond human control; "no mortal being can influence the absolute"
+usage: something that is conceived or that exists independently and not in relation to other things; something that does not depend on anything else and is beyond human control; something that is not relative; "no mortal being can influence the absolute"

 Adjective

-1. absolute (vs. relative), implicit, unquestioning, independent, infinite, pure, unmixed, undiluted, syntactically independent, very(prenominal), dead(prenominal), utter(prenominal), direct, living
+1. absolute (vs. relative), direct, implicit, unquestioning, infinite, living

 usage: perfect or complete or pure; "absolute loyalty"; "absolute silence"; "absolute truth"; "absolute alcohol"